 5. You had written about the things that your grandparent’s house was made of.
-Has some of those material been used in your house?
+Have some of those materials been used in your house?
 Name them.

-No, those kind of materials are not used in my house except doors and windows made of wood.
+No, those kinds of materials are not used in my house, except for doors and windows, which are made of wood.

 6. People are given names according to the work they do.
 For example, a person who works with wood is called a carpenter.